Stack of vintage hardcover books. Photo by Annie Spratt on Unsplash.

 Authority, when used in the context of search engine optimization (SEO), indicates the credibility of a website.
 In the simplest terms, a site with information relevant to the things people are searching for is considered to have authority.

 Of course, things are never that simple in the real world.
 And so it is with SEO authority which is actually a fairly complex topic involving various types of links with varying levels of value.
-(I have included links at the bottom of this post that cover this subject in much greater detail, including one on AI search which is having an impact on organic/traditional search.)
+(I have included links at the bottom of this post that cover this subject in much greater detail, including some on AI search which is causing concern regarding its impact on organic/traditional search.
+TL;DR: tradtional SEO continues to work just fine.)

 My point today is to highlight the role of good writing in building website authority.